-Yes, National Margarita Day was months ago, but we can still celebrate this ice cold drink.
-There is a lot to consider when planning a ParrotHead margarita-fueled party.
-Hosts must consider everything from the best type of margarita machine/blender to use, the size of ice maker needed, the number of drinks, drink recipes, food, location – and of course music.
+Yes, National Margarita Day was months ago, but we can still celebrate this ice-cold drink.
+There is a lot to consider when planning a Parrothead margarita-fueled party.
+Hosts must consider everything from the best type of margarita machine/blender to use, the size of the ice maker needed, the number of drinks, drink recipes, food, location – and of course music.

 Here we present 10 steps to follow to plan the ultimate Margarita party:

 Getting Ready And Planning Your Margarita Party

 1. Choosing The Right Type of Ice For Your Drinks

-There are four types of ice to consider here typical cubes, gourmet ice, shaved ice and sonic ice.
+There are four types of ice to consider here typical cubes, gourmet ice, shaved ice, and sonic ice.
 Sonic ice is also commonly known as the nugget or pellet ice because of the little pellet shapes.
 They each have their pros and cons when making these drinks.
 Traditional cubes are great for frozen alcoholic drinks because they don’t water down the drinks so fast.
 The last thing that drinker want is a diluted margarita.
-However, these larger forms aren’t that popular with drinkers.
+However, these larger types aren’t that popular with drinkers.
 They are large, hard to crunch on and not that convenient for drinks machines.

 Shaved ice or gourmet ice are rarer, and their use depends on the drink and setting.
 High-end restaurants may use gourmet ice for the shape and clarity, but it doesn’t add much to the drink.
 Many drinks machines will use the blade to shave the ice for a better process.
 But, not all drinkers are happy with the texture, and it melts far too fast.
 The host may want one type of ice for “Margaritas on the Rocks” and the other type of frozen margaritas.